cryptowerk/docs.cryptowerk.com/content/tutorials/3-register-with-callbacks.md

 ## Receive one or multiple Callbacks
- Callbacks can include a mix of different hashes.
-Also, if different hashes are submitted with a small time difference, they come back through one callback together.
+ Callbacks can include several payloads.
+Also, if several payloads are submitted with a small time difference, they come back through one callback together.
 This behavior is intentional.

  The idea behind is that it should make no difference for the callback endpoint's implementation whether it receives one, two, or more Seals.
 But it should be much faster to call one callback with 1000 seals than performing 1000 callback invocations with one Seal each.
 That is true for both the caller and the callee's side.